ColorOfLight/label-memo-app/README.md

 ## TODO
 - Show timestamp of memos
+- Add loading screen when loads data from firestore
 - Filter the memos with a label
 - Edit label name
 - Change the labels of the memos